 - General fatigue

-In most of the cases, people cannot rule out what the actual cause is.
-However, it is crucial to take into account whether or not the mental health aspects have anything to do with it.
+In most cases, people cannot rule out what the actual cause is.
+However, it is crucial to consider whether the mental health aspects have anything to do with it.
 It is essential to get an assessment done for psychiatric disorders as a possible reason for unexplained physical diseases.

 According to the studies provided by World Psychiatry, individuals with severe mental disorders have a higher occurrence of diseases.
 These may vary from nutritional and metabolic diseases to the respiratory tract and viral infections.
 Psychologists and health care consultants can further identify the connections for immediate improvements.